JulioPDX/ccnp_encor_study/README.md

 ![Image Occlusion Button](/images/occlusion_button.PNG)

 That will bring up the Image Occlusion add mode, I've tried to highlight the most important options.
 Basically cover up the answers and click `Hide All, Guess One` at the bottom!
 This will add 10 flashcards to your deck.
 It may look like a long process but in practice its really very quick.
+We just created 10 cards at once vs 10 individual cards!

 ![Occlusion Add](/images/occlusion_add.PNG)